 Credit Hours and Semester System

-Some courses include "clinical" contact hours which represent the number of hours per week the course will meet in clinical experiences outside the classroom (i.e., nursing, physical therapy, etc.).
+Some courses include clinical contact hours that represent the number of hours per week the course will meet in clinical experiences outside the classroom (i.e., nursing, physical therapy, etc.).
 Normally clinical hours will require three or more hours per week per hour of credit.

 Courses with no standard lecture or laboratory contact hours indicate class time is spent outside the normal classroom environment (i.e., field study, internships, practicums, research, service learning, supervised teaching, thesis, etc.).
-The number of contact hours is determined by agreement between instructor and student.
+The numbers of credit and contact hours associated with the course are determined by the department.